The case for adopting the sequential Jacobi's diagonalization algorithm in neutrino oscillation physics: Jacobi's Algorithm

 \section{Jacobi's Algorithm}

 The original algorithm proposed by Carl G. J. Jacobi in 1845\cite{Jacobi1846} established a numerical procedure to calculate eigenvalues of a real, symmetric matrix.
 Since then, several variations were developed in the literature, including an extension to a general complex matrix\cite{Eberlein1962,Hansen1963}.
-The focus of this work is the diagonalization of Hermitian matrices, which is reviewed in this section, for completion sake (with notation and steps mainly based on Ref. \cite{NumRecipesCpp}).
+The focus of this work is the diagonalization of Hermitian matrices, which is reviewed in this section for completion sake, using notation and steps mainly based on Ref. \cite{NumRecipesCpp}.
+For a more comprehensive review, see Ref. \cite{Golub2000}.